open-compensation-token-license/license-token-website/wikisrc/nft-community-governance.md

 ### **Decentralized Autonomous Organizations (DAOs)**

 DAOs represent a more autonomous form of community governance, where rules and decisions are encoded into smart contracts that operate on the blockchain.
 Participants can propose changes, vote on initiatives, and allocate resources based on predetermined protocols, minimizing human intervention and ensuring a transparent decision-making process.
+Learn more about [smart contracts on blockchain](https://www.license-token.com/wiki/smart-contracts-on-blockchain).

 #### **Council or Committee Governance**